The64thGamer/cheeseepedia/content/14c9lnzrpuopdrbi/content.md

 ## History

 The Johnson City Pizza Time Theatre opened on June 7, 1983, with the [PTT Standard Layout] and a Balcony Stage, a Cabaret, and the Fantasy Forest arcade.
+At some point in its first year, Johnson City received [Cheese E. Street], and was one of only two stores in New York to have it, the other being [Cheektowaga, NY (Thruway Mall)].
 The store's Balcony Stage had a Cheese Crawl.
 In 1989, the store received the [SPT 1980's Remodel Program], and the Balcony Stage was retrofitted into a [Chuck E.'s House Facade].
 Interestingly, the store kept the PTT signage for the rest of its operation.
 Johnson City would receive the [SPT 1990's Remodel Program] around 1993, and replaced the Chuck E.'s House Facade with a 2-Stage.

 ## Closure